By Jennif Chandler of Shady Brook Farm in Colbert, Ga.

 Marketing in Georgia

-Though sheep and lambs are bringing their highest prices in 25 years, the marketing options for your location and prospective level of production should be explored and well thought out.
+Though sheep and lambs continue to bring in high prices, the marketing options for your location and prospective level of production should be explored and well thought out.
 If you are only interested in producing some high quality food for your family, marketing will not be a concern.
-Most deer processing plants are happy to take care of a few sheep- especially in the off season.
+Most deer processing plants are happy to take care of a few sheep – especially in the off season.
+Find a list of meat packing plants in Georgia here.
 You will want to find one well ahead of time and get the details: Will they do lambs?
 All year or when?
-What is the cost? (probably about $70 per head) Craigs list, the F&C market Bulletin, and word of mouth are also good methods of selling live animals.
+What is the cost? (probably about $70 per head).
+Craigs list, the F&C market Bulletin, and word of mouth are also good methods of selling live animals.
 Your local sale barn may be an alternative but prices vary wildly at different locations and at different times of year.
 Though allowed in some states, it is illegal in GA for someone to butcher a purchased animal on your property.

 About the Author